hapax/hapax.github.io/assets/teaching.md

 This suggests a visual proof, which students could discover for themselves with judicious guidance.
-First of all, some of the blue curve should lie above the purple line, or below the purple line, otherwise it *is* the purple line and we are done.
+First of all, it's clear that some of the blue curve should lie above the purple line, or below the purple line, otherwise it *is* the purple line and we have (infinitely) many points of tangency.
+But let's assume that some of the blue curve lies below the original purple line.
-If it lies below, for instance, move the purple line down until it can't go further without touching the blue curve at all.
+Now, move the purple line down until it can't go further without missing the blue curve altogether.
-If the purple line wasn't tangent to the blue, the blue would cross *through* the purple and we could continue moving it down.
+If the purple line wasn't tangent to the blue at this extreme point, the blue would cross *through* the purple and we could continue moving it down.
-So it has to just touch at that point!
+From our earlier discussion, this means they have to be tangent!

 <figure>
     <div style="text-align:center"><img src ="/images/posts/mvt6.png"